· Subodh Gupta · Cloud Computing

 Your Go-To Guide: Managing Google Cloud Virtual Machines (GCP VM Cheatsheet)

-This cheatsheet provides a quick reference for working with Virtual Machines (VMs) on Google Cloud Platform (GCP) using the gcloud
+This cheatsheet provides a quick reference for working with Virtual Machines (VMs) on Google Cloud Platform (GCP) using the gcloud command-line interface and key concepts.

 Core Concepts: